 The drink selection was a little better than the food selection.
 There were soft drinks, alcohol and hot drinks available.
 The selection was quite small but enough for us.

 The lounge had all basic services like toilets and WiFi.
 They were working well so nothing to complain about.
 They have a screen monitor that shows flight status.
 However, the lounge didn't offer any nice extras.

 Why Aviator Lounge Wasn't a Good Choice?

 To be honest, this lounge was a really bad choice.
 We can't recommend it to anyone.
-We didn't get peaceful atmosphere there.
+We didn't get a peaceful atmosphere there.
 The snack selection was way too small and the decoration was not relaxing at all.
-We recommend you to choose another lounge in Copenhagen airport.
+We recommend you choose another lounge at Copenhagen airport.
 The lounge may have been nicer before but its best days have gone.

 Lounges at Copenhagen Airpot

-Luckily there are many lounges in Copenhagen Airport so you do not need to enter Aviator lounge.
-We made a brief search what departure lounges there are available in Copenhagen airport.
+Luckily there are many lounges in Copenhagen Airport so you do not need to enter the Aviator lounge.
+We made a brief search of what departure lounges there are available at Copenhagen airport.
 And we found many options.

 If you are an airline status card or a business class ticket holder, the airline will invite you to a lounge.
 Other people may prefer choosing their lounge from the following.

 |SAS Lounge||About 24 Euros (only for SAS passengers)||Terminal 3|